IgaoGuru/lavender-garden/_notes/Starts Here.md

 As you might have noticed there isn't any strong enforced navigation hierarchies here.
 It's a conscious choice.
 Each page is a permanent note that I created.

-You might find [[how to navigate this garden]] section useful if this is your first time entering a digital garden like this or you are not familiar using note taking apps such as Obsidian.
+You might find [[How to navigate this garden]] section useful if this is your first time entering a digital garden like this or you are not familiar using note taking apps such as Obsidian.

 Up next is my [[Home Note]].